deepakricky/learning/README.md

+Module :
+Module is a file containing code written by somebody else (usually) which can be imported and used in our programs
+PIP:
+Pip is the package manager for python.
+You can use pip to install a module on your system

+REPL: Read Evaluate Print Loop

 Rules for choosig an identifier
 A variable name can contain alphabets, digits, and underscores.
 A variable name can only start with an alphabet and underscores.